zdravkov/kendo-docs/getting-started/data-attribute-initialization.md

 > The value of the `role` data attribute is the name of the widget in lower case e.g. "autocomplete", "dropdownlist" etc.

 By default, `kendo.init` initializes only Kendo UI Web and Kendo UI DataViz widgets (in that order).
+This behavior can be changed by passing additional namespaces as parameters.
 The Kendo UI Mobile [Application](/getting-started/mobile/application) initializes first Kendo UI Mobile widgets, then Kendo UI Web widgets and finally Kendo UI DataViz widgets.
 This means that an element with `data-role="listview"` will be initialized as a Kendo UI Mobile ListView in a Kendo UI Mobile Application.

-This behaviour can be overriden by specifying the full widget class name (with its namespace) in the role attribute.
+The data-role attribute also accepts full widget class name (with its namespace) as value.

 ### Example - set role attribute to the full widget name
     <div data-role="view">